furkanaksit/university-image_processing.filters.c/README.md

   *general optimization
   *there is problem with naming the file - sort it out

-"Written for Image Processing course."
+"Written for Image Processing Course."

 Read .PGM files.